solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 }
 ```

-Notice that in the Java versionm we define the code inside the context of class.
+Notice that in the Java version we define the code inside the context of class.

 In Object Oriented Programming a *class* is a template definition of the methods and variables in a particular kind of object.
 In other words, an object is a specific instance of a class: it contains actual values instead of variables.

 > Instructor Note:
 > ### OTHER EXAMPLES
 > You are encouraged to use other specific examples of an element python does particularly well, using a simple statement or function.
-This depends on your familiarity with other programming languages, as wel with the abilities of the students in your class.
+This depends on your familiarity with other programming languages, as well with the abilities of the students in your class.

 #### Python interactive shell v scripts

-In the example shown above, we are assuming that we are using an interactive shell, i.e. we are writing code that is executed immediately by the Python interpreter and wer are able to "interact" with the results of the commands we pass.
+In the example shown above, we are assuming that we are using an interactive shell, i.e. we are writing code that is executed immediately by the Python interpreter and we are able to "interact" with the results of the commands we pass.
 We can do this via:

 - python shell: Look and feel similar to a terminal shell.
 This can be launched with:

 ```
 > python
 ```

 - ipython shell: Look and feel is more interesting than a plain terminal, providing syntax colouring and shortcuts to interact with our code.
 This can be launched with:

 ```
 > ipython